re3Dev/Helm/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements
-- Mainsail
-- Klipper
+- Klipper Firmware
-- Moonraker
+- Moonraker API